 Alexei Sharov, [email protected], Maryland Department of Natural Resources

-Sponsors: North Central Division Reservoir Technical Committee and Southern Division Reservoir Management Technical Committee
+Sponsors: Fish Habitat Section, North Central Division Reservoir Technical Committee, Southern Division Reservoir Management Technical Committee

 Reservoirs exist at the nexus of fish, habitat, and people, contributing greatly to fisheries and outdoor recreation in North America.
 The growth of recreational fishing dovetailed with the expansion of dam construction creating publicly accessible water resources across the continent, including in those areas lacking many natural lakes.
 The average age of these constructed systems now exceeds 65 years, and scientists and managers have learned a great deal in that time.
 The first reservoir symposium was published in 1967 and focused heavily on reservoir limnology and fish biomass and production.
 Subsequent symposia considered expanded topics, including angler surveys; fisheries management through stocking and regulations; economic valuation; and habitat management.
 The most recent symposium, held in 2007, went “beyond the shoreline” to encourage watershed-scale management and closer partnerships.
 Since then, dam infrastructure has continued to deteriorate, climatic perturbations have become more pressing, and anthropogenic demands have intensified, all while management agency resources have continued to stretch.
 This symposium will focus less on where we’ve been and more on the current state of reservoir science, with planned themes that include: renovating aging reservoir habitat through emerging best practices; multi-level (watershed- and ecosystem-level) management; standardized fisheries assessment; social importance and economic value; dam passage issues; and climate change resilience.
 Finally, the symposium will focus on planning for the future, recognizing the mounting pressures of political, climate, and societal change.